-I recently realized something very critical about how the internet works today and how broken it is.
+I recently realized something critical about how the internet works today.

-The assumptions that readers are making about the information they find online – even at relatively “reputable” sites – are wrong.
-The internet is breaking what “journalism” means.
-As a result, it’s become even more critical for online information consumers (that’s you and me, by the way) to take on a burden we haven’t been trained to even concern ourselves with until now.
+The assumptions readers make about the information they find online — even at relatively “reputable” sites — are wrong.
+The internet is redefining what “journalism” means.
+As a result, it’s become even more critical for online information consumers (you and me) to take on a burden we haven’t had to concern ourselves with until now.

 The burden of confirmation.

-I’ve written about it before, but the sad fact is,you just can’t believe everything you read on the internet.
-It is now your practical responsibility to do the legwork to confirm whether something is or is not true.
+I’ve written about it before, but the sad fact is, you just can’t believe everything you read on the internet.
+It is now your responsibility to do the legwork and confirm whether something is or is not true.

 It’s partly our fault.